The Board of Directors is committed to maintaining good corporate governance standards

 The Company established its first Nomination Committee at the Annual General Meeting held on April 10, 2018.
 The current Nomination Committee consists of three members:

-Jan Fikkan was elected at the Annual General Meeting held on May 5, 2021, while Harald Arnet and Lars Erik Larsson were elected at the Extraordinary General Meeting held on November 30, 2021.
-The term of the committee expires at the date of the Annual General Meeting to be held in 2022.
+Lars Lund-Roland was elected at the Annual General Meeting held on May 11, 2023, while Jan Fikkan and Lars Erik Larsson were elected at the Annual General Meeting held on May 12, 2022.
+Members are elected for two years at a time, unless otherwise has been resolved by the general meeting.
 The committee members are considered to be independent of the Board of Directors and the Executive Management.

 Board of Directors, composition and independence

 Pursuant to Article 7 of the Articles of Association, the Board shall consist of from two to eight members.
-The current Board consists of eight members, one of whom is female while seven are male.
+The current Board consists of eight members, three of whom are female while five are male.

 The composition of the Board is compliant with the NCPCG, as the majority of its members are independent of the Executive Management and material business contacts, more than two members are independent of the main shareholders, and none of the Company’s executive managers serve on the Board.